timothyhollabaugh/wasp_sim/README.md

-# wasp-sim
-A hardware simulator for the wasp printer firmware
+# Hardware Simulator for wasp firmware
+Run wasp on a virtual printer for testing and fun

+This is not yet functional